rsprouse/ucblingmisc/docker/mfa/README.md

 # `mfa` Docker image

 The `mfa` Docker image contains the [Montreal Forced Aligner](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner) and includes the English pretrained model.
 This image packages MFA v1.0.1, which is the current stable version.
-Fixes for multiple bugs are also applied.
+Fixes for known bugs are also applied.

 The `mfa_align_single` script has been added as a convenient way to perform alignment of a single audio file.
 It is safe to run multiple simultaneous processes of `mfa_align_single` without creating name clashes of temporary files created by the aligner.